Dr. Paul Morton

 Dr. Paul Morton serves as the Professor of Trumpet at the University of Louisiana (UL) at Lafayette.
 In addition to graduate and undergraduate trumpet, he also teaches jazz improvisation, jazz history, high brass pedagogy (trumpet and French horn), conducts the UL Trumpet Ensemble, and coordinates the student brass chamber music program.
 He regularly performs with the Acadiana Symphony, the Rapides Symphony, the Louisiana Brass Quintet, and the Cypress Lake Sextet (UL Jazz Faculty).

 Dr. Morton performs, presents master classes, and adjudicates across the United States and internationally.
-International engagements have included performing in St. Petersburg, Russia with the St. Petersburg Chamber Philharmonic, a Belgium tour as jazz soloist with the UL Jazz Ensemble, guest recitalist and clinician University of Lethbridge, Lethbridge, Alberta, Canada, and two trips to Hong Kong, China as brass adjudicator and clinician.
+International engagements have included performing in St. Petersburg, Russia with the St. Petersburg Chamber Philharmonic, a Belgium tour as jazz soloist with the UL Jazz Ensemble, guest recitalist and clinician University of Lethbridge, Lethbridge, Alberta, Canada, and three trips to Hong Kong, China as brass adjudicator and clinician.
 In December 2014 he toured mainland China as jazz trumpet soloist with the concert band “Windiana”.
-Nationally, Morton has served as clinician at the prestigious Midwest Band and Orchestra Conference in Chicago, Illinois, and judge/performer at the National Trumpet Competition (NTC) in Washington, DC.
-In Louisiana Dr. Morton regularly judges the state trumpet finals.
+Nationally, Morton has served as clinician at the International Trombone Festival (Iowa City, IA), the prestigious Midwest Band and Orchestra Conference (Chicago, IL), and judge/performer at the National Trumpet Competition (NTC) (Washington, DC).
+In Louisiana Dr. Morton regularly judges the state high school trumpet finals.

 In the summer, Dr. Morton is a faculty member at the National Lutheran Summer Music (LSM) Academy and Festival.
 At LSM he teaches trumpet, coordinates the jazz program, and performs with the Praetorius Brass Quintet.